 (Bea provides measurements in ounces and cups.
 I’ve converted them to metric).

-- Add the sugar and a pinch of salt, then add the soft butter, piece after piece, waiting each time that each piece is absorbed.
+Add the sugar and a pinch of salt, then add the soft butter, piece by piece, waiting each time that each piece is absorbed.

-- Work the dough again for 10 min and divide it in four balls.
-Place them in a greased rectangular mold and cover.
+Work the dough again for 10 minutes and divde it in four balls.
+Place them in a greased rectangular mould and cover.
 Let rise for an hour again.

-- Place in the oven to bake for 10 min then reduce the heat to 350 F and bake for about 20 to 30 min.
+Place in the oven to bake for 10 minutes, then reduce the temperature to 175C (350F) and bake for about 20 to 30 minutes.

-- Remove, unmold and let cool on a rack.
+Remove, unmould and let cook on a rack.

 To my delight, the finished brioche looked just like the one in Bea’s blog post photographs – like a proper brioche!
 I love a reliable recipe, so a big thank you to La Tartine Gourmande!